simonhansedasi/glacier_prethicktor/README.md

 ---
 Knowledge of global ice volume remains a crucial factor for adapting to our changing climate.
 Consensus estimates have been presented, however, physical models make several assumptions.
 Here we attempt a data driven approach to estimating the global ice volume. \
  \
-The Glacier Thickness Predictor (GTP) consists of four python files and an interactive jupyter notebook.
+The Glacier Thickness Predictor (GTP) consists of four python files, an interactive jupyter notebook for model analysis, and an example workflow notebook.
+The example notebook provides a simplified version of the model workflow, while the main GTP is run through a terminal window and is capable of running on either GPU or CPU in a docker container.

 ---